Steaming: Method

 Steaming works by boiling water continuously, causing it to vaporize into steam; the steam then carries heat to the nearby food, thus cooking the food.
 The food is kept separate from the boiling water but has direct contact with the steam, resulting in a moist texture to the food.
-This differs from double boiling, in which food is not directly exposed to steam, or pressure cooking, which uses a sealed vessel, but which is capable of pressure steaming or submerging.
+This differs from double boiling, in which food is not directly exposed to steam, or pressure cooking, which uses a sealed vessel but is capable of pressure steaming or submerging.

-Such cooking is most often done by placing the food into a food steamer, typically a circular container made of metal or wood and bamboo.
-The steamer usually has a lid that is placed on the top of the container during cooking to allow the steam to cook through the food.
+Such cooking is most often done by placing the food in a food steamer, typically a circular container made of metal, wood, or bamboo.
+The steamer usually has a lid that is placed on top of the container during cooking to allow the steam to cook through the food.
 When a steamer is unavailable, food can be steamed inside a wok, supported over boiling water in the bottom of the wok by a metal frame.
-Some modern home microwave ovens include a structure to cook food by steam vapor produced in a separate water container, providing a similar result to being cooked on stove.
+Some modern home microwave ovens include a structure to cook food with steam vapor produced in a separate water container, providing a similar result to being cooked on a stove.
 There are also specialized steam ovens available.

 Steamed foods

 In Japan, glutinous rice is steamed to prepare mochi rice cakes.
 Traditional Japanese sweets or wagashi making involves steaming rice or wheat dough for making mochigashi and manju.

 In Western cooking, steaming is most often used to cook vegetables—it is rarely used to cook meats.
 However, steamed clams are prepared by steaming.
 With Chinese cuisine, vegetables are usually stir fried or blanched and seldom steamed.
 Seafood and meat dishes are steamed.
-For example: steamed whole fish, steamed crab, steamed pork spare ribs, steamed ground pork or beef, steamed chicken and steamed goose.
+For example: Steamed whole fish, steamed crab, steamed pork spare ribs, steamed ground pork or beef, steamed chicken and steamed goose.

 Rice can be steamed too, although in Chinese cooking this is simply referred to as "cooking" rather than "steaming".
 In Thailand steaming is the definition of minimalist cooking.
 Wheat foods are steamed as well.
 Examples include buns and Chinese steamed cakes.
 Similarly, in Mexican and Central American cuisine, tamales are made by steaming a dough made from nixtamalized maize (called masa) in wrappers made from corn husks or banana leaves; the dough can be stuffed or left plain.

 Steamed meat dishes (except fish and some dim sum) are less common in Chinese restaurants than in traditional home cooking, because meats usually require longer cooking times to steam than to stir fry.
 Commercially sold frozen foods (such as dim sum) formerly had instructions to reheat by steaming, until the rise in popularity of home microwave ovens, which have considerably shorter cooking times.